17 April, 2017

 "You are awful, but I like how you think," Tonya said.

-Sean had heard it was going to be a good weather day with a temperature of 80 and he suggested we have Easter dinner on the deck.
+Sean had heard it was going to be a good day with a temperature of 80, so he suggested we have Easter dinner on the deck.

-"I don't know how we'd fit all those people on the deck," Tonya said liking the idea but not sure if we could do it.
+"I don't know how we'd fit all those people on the deck," Tonya said, liking the idea but unsure if we could do it.

-And tink I mean think he did.
-We were very busy in the kitchen so we weren't watching Sean express himself through seating arrangements.
-You have to know that our deck be large, so accommodating tables and chairs seemed an easy project even for a 4-year-old.
-What trouble could Sean get into right?
+And tink, I mean, think he did.
+We were very busy in the kitchen, so we weren't watching Sean express himself through seating arrangements.
+Our deck is large, so accommodating tables and chairs seemed an easy project, even for a 4-year-old.
+What trouble could Sean get into, right?
 Well, lots.

-We did not see the seating arrangements because he came in after working out on the deck all morning, with a huge grin of satisfaction on his face.
-We assumed all was ready and we need not trouble our brains.
+We did not see the seating arrangements.
+After working out on the deck all morning, he came in with a huge grin of satisfaction.
+We assumed all was ready and did not need to trouble our brains.
 Wrong!

 To make this clear to your mind's eye, what Sean had done was set up three big tables on the deck.
 On the second story deck, he had used card tables in a line with a chair at each so the guests would be facing the backyard, not each other.
 In other words, elbow to elbow.
 He presumed the sliding doors would be perfect to come up behind the diners so they could be served over their shoulders.
 Uh yup.

 We discovered this bizarre arrangement too late to fix it!
 He had done a lovely job of place settings with flowers on each card table.
-If only he had used the rest of the deck for the people on the upper deck he'd have gotten a gold star.
-But no, we had this crazy up-your-nose arrangement that was worthy of a disaster award.
+If only he had used the rest of the deck for the people on the upper deck, he'd have gotten a gold star.
+But no, we had this crazy up-your-nose arrangement worthy of a disaster award.

 No one thought it was a wonderful idea.
-So not being able to do a thing about this but hang Sean by his thumbs as scenery, Tonya reluctantly made him agree should any of the "rail diners" complain we are to set them on the deck no matter how tight a squeeze.
+So, not being able to do a thing about this but hang Sean by his thumbs as scenery, Tonya reluctantly made him agree that should any of the "rail diners" complain, we are to set them on the lower deck no matter how tight a squeeze.

-The one that was the least happy was me returning from Easter service Mam.
-As soon as she saw the set up she started to complain about what a dolt Sean was.
-Sean explain there was a great view of the mountains and the diners would appreciate it.
+The one that was the least happy was Mam returning from Easter service.
+As soon as she saw the set-up, she started to complain about what a dolt Sean was.
+Sean explained that there was a great view of the mountains and that the diners would appreciate it.

 "Ye could put all da tables on da lawn instead, and everyone can eat together."
 She argued.